Empty streetsl, Jerusalem

 4

-Shakib al-Husseini, interview with the authors, September 22, 2024.
+Shakib al-Husseini, interview by the authors, September 22, 2024.
 All subsequent quotes from al-Husseini are taken from this interview.

 5